KamiyaGaikwad/student-registration-system/Readme.md

 - **Form Validations**: Input validation for all fields, including checks for correct name format, valid student ID (1-5 digits), valid email format, and 10-digit contact number.
 - **Local Storage Persistence**: Data persists even after refreshing the page, because of local storage.
 - **Dynamic Table**: Display added student data in a table that updates automatically.
-- **Modal for Editing**: Students' details can be edited through a modal dialog.
+- **Modal for Editing**: Students' details can be edited through a modal dialogue.

 ## Technologies Used

 - **HTML5**: Structuring the web page using semantic HTML elements.
 - **CSS3**: For styling the form, buttons, table, and modal, making it visually appealing.
 - **JavaScript (ES6)**: For input validation, handling form submissions, dynamic table updates, and local storage operations.
-- **Font Awesome**: To provide icons in the form and modal.
+- **Font Awesome**: Provide icons in the form and modal.
 - **LocalStorage API**: To store student data persistently within the browser.

 ## Installation